 31 May, 7-8pm

-Author Devorah Baum shares the hilarious history of the Jewish joke.
+Author Devorah Baum shares the hilarious history of the Jewish joke in conversation with Peter Pomerantsev.
 It is as old as Abraham, and like the Jews themselves it has wandered over the world, learned countless new languages, worked with a range of different materials, been performed in front of some pretty hostile crowds, but still retained its own distinctive identity.
 So what is it that animates the Jewish joke?
 Why are Jews so often thought of as 'funny'?
 And how old can a joke get?